VortexShrimp/ender/README.md

 # ender
-A 2D game framework, written in modern C++, for game-development learning purposes.
+A 2D Windows game framework, written in modern C++, to learn some game dev.

-## features
+## roadmap
 - UI & game rendering done with ImGUI.
 - LUA scripting over the top.